treehopper-electronics/treehopper-sdk/Documentation/C-Sharp/main.md

 Only one connection can be made to a Treehopper board, and the library supports connecting to as many Treehopper boards as you want.
 This has some important repercussions:
  - <b>Avoid creating instances of ConnectionService; use the static instance property it provides for all access</b>.
 If you want to share a board between different areas of your code (for example, between decoupled ViewModels in a MVVM-style application), you must share the board object (or the ConnectionService instance that can be used to retrieve the board object).
 Do not create instances of ConnectionService in each module and attempt to access the boards concurrently; this will fail.
  - <b>When possible, ConnectionService will query the OS --- not the device directly --- about its name and serial number</b>.
 This allows an applications to scan all the boards attached to a computer; even if the boards are connected to other applications.

+ # Xamarin.Forms Support
+ Treehopper's user-facing platform-specific calls reside in Treehopper.ConnectionService.
+To make Xamarin.Forms and other code-sharing projects effortless, all ConnectionService classes live in the same Treehopper namespace, so they overlay effortlessly.